Statue of Christopher Columbus (Saint Paul, Minnesota)

 A bronze statue of Christopher Columbus was installed on the grounds of the Minnesota State Capitol in Saint Paul, Minnesota in 1931.
-The 10-foot statue was created by Italian American Carlo Brioschi.
+The 10-foot statue was created by Italian American Carlo “Charles” Brioschi.

-In June 2020 American Indian Movement activists toppled the statue as part of the series of protests following the murder of George Floyd.
+In June 2020 American Indian Movement activists toppled the statue as part of the series of protests following the murder of George Floyd, and it was moved into storage.

 History

 Origin

 A Minnesota memorial for Christopher Columbus was first proposed at a 1927 meeting of the Italian Progressive Club of Duluth.
-Later that year, the idea was endorsed at a meeting of the Minnesota Federation of Italian-American Clubs in Hibbing.
-The Christopher Columbus Memorial Association was then established and chapters in Minneapolis–Saint Paul and the Iron Range raised funds from Italian-Americans for a statue.
+Later that year, the idea was endorsed at a meeting of the Minnesota Federation of Italian American Clubs in Hibbing.
+The Christopher Columbus Memorial Association was then established and chapters in Minneapolis–Saint Paul and the Iron Range raised funds from Italian Americans for a statue.
 The statue was originally conceived as a way to counter discrimination against Italian Americans, who were considered outsiders by the earlier, predominantly Northern European settlers.

 The 10-foot bronze statue was created by sculptor Charles "Carlo" Brioschi, with assistance from Leo Lentelli.
 A site for the memorial was set aside in Saint Paul on the grounds of the Minnesota State Capitol, across from what was then the Minnesota Historical Society Building but is now the Minnesota Judicial Center.
 The statue was unveiled before a crowd of 24,000 on October 12, 1931.
 Speeches were given by Governor Floyd B. Olson and Minnesota Historical Society president Guy Stanton Ford.
 Attendees included former Senator Frank B. Kellogg and Senator Henrik Shipstead.

 Minnesota proclaimed Columbus Day an official state holiday that same year.
 An inscription on the memorial's plaque reads "To Christopher Columbus, Discoverer of America."
 A 2015 bill introduced by John Persell sought to change the plaque to say that Columbus "landed in America.".
 A second plaque, added in 1992, claims that Columbus started "the merging of the cultures of the old and new worlds; Thereby changing forever the course and history of mankind."

-In anticipation of the quincentennial of Columbus sailing to the Bahamas, the Italian-American Society made a donation for the preservation of the statue in 1991.
+In anticipation of the quincentennial of Columbus sailing to the Bahamas, the Italian American Society made a donation for the preservation of the statue in 1991.
 The statue was pressure washed and treated to restore a "Roman bronze" patination.
 Just before the anniversary in 1992, vandals doused the statue with red paint, necessitating an emergency cleaning.